 Anderson takes on his first collegiate coaching position after four highly successful seasons playing professionally in Europe.
 A 2009 graduate of Villanova University with a degree in sociology, Anderson was coached by Chambers, a former Associate Head Coach in the Villanova program, on highly successful Wildcat teams that made four straight NCAA appearances and reached the Sweet 16 three times.

-Ross Condon is in his third season as the Nittany Lions' director of basketball operations.
+Ross Condon is in his fourth season as the Nittany Lions' director of basketball operations.
 Condon previously served as an assistant coach under Patrick Chambers at Boston University and was a player at Villanova during Chambers's tenure there as an assistant coach.

 Director of Player Development